lucide-icons/lucide/docs/packages/lucide-preact.md

 It is possible to create one generic icon component to load icons.

-> :warning: Example below importing all EsModules, caution  using this example, not recommended when you using bundlers, your application build size will grow strongly.
+> ⚠️ Example below importing all EsModules, caution  using this example, not recommended when you using bundlers, your application build size will grow strongly.

 #### Icon Component Example